Accelerate Your Business with EDI Healthcare Review and Response Service

 HIPAA in EDI

 HIPAA ensures that data transmission must run under a universal set X12 protocol.
-The ANSI x12 EDI protocol defines the roadmap of sending and formatting data.
-Healthcare providers or financial institutions selling insurances and healthcare plans are bound to follow these set standards.
+The ANSI x12 EDI protocol defines the roadmap for sending and formatting data.
+Healthcare providers or financial institutions selling insurance and healthcare plans are bound to follow these set standards.

 Typically electronic healthcare transaction sets requiring EDI X12 format are segregated under –